Insights

 Medicare eligibility begins at age 65, but until that time you’ll need to enroll in a private insurance plan.
 Be sure to check your eligibility with COBRA from your prior employer as well.
 COBRA premiums can be expensive; however, the coverage is sometimes more extensive than what you can purchase on the Affordable Care Act (ACA) exchange.
 COBRA coverage is limited to 18- 36 months, so many younger retirees will eventually need to apply for ACA coverage as a bridge to Medicare.

-You can choose from three ACA insurance plan types, which offer varying premiums, fees, and deductibles.
+You can choose from three ACA insurance plan types — bronze, silver, and gold — which offer varying premiums, fees, and deductibles.
 If you are fully insured on either an employer healthcare plan or by way of COBRA at the time you apply for ACA, your acceptance is guaranteed regardless of pre-existing health conditions.
 Your rates will depend on your age, where you live, your income, the number of people in your household, and whether or not you smoke.
-These amounts will be adjusted for inflation annually.
-The chart below shows an example of premiums for King County, WA residents as of 2022:
+The average ACA plan costs $544 for a 40-year old in 2025.[1]

-For people who need regular medical care and prescriptions, a Gold plan may be the best option, while a Silver or Bronze plan might be more appropriate for less frequent consumers of health services.
-Note that Bronze plans require significantly higher out of pocket spending, which should be weighed against the lower monthly premiums.
-All individual plans in the State of Washington are EPO (Exclusive Provider Organization) style plans meaning you must stay in the carrier’s network for coverage.
+When you shop for a health plan, be sure to compare not just the premiums, but the deductibles, coverage, and copays, which will vary across different plan providers and plan tiers.
+For people who need regular medical care and prescriptions, a gold plan may be the best option, while a silver or bronze plan might be more appropriate for less frequent consumers of health services.
+Bronze plans often require significantly higher out-of-pocket spending, which should be weighed against the lower monthly premiums.
+Most plans require that you visit in-network providers for full coverage.

-Under federal law, all plans must cover 10 primary health benefits:
+Under federal law, all plans must cover ten primary health benefits[2]:

 1. Outpatient care